How can I keep my blades from going dull or blunt?

 1. Never clip before a bath

 Always freshly wash the coat right before you clip.
-A dog or horse's coat quickly picks up dirt and dust, and traps sand, dander, grit, oils, flea dirt and more, all which can dull or blunt your blade much faster than many people realise.
+A dog or horse's coat quickly picks up dirt and dust, and traps sand, dander, grit, oils, flea dirt and more, all which can dull or blunt your blade much faster than many people realize.
 Think of it like cutting sandpaper with scissors!

 We do sharpen blades at AllGroom, and you'll likely find other suppliers locally.
 Keep in mind blades are not covered by clipper warranties if they have become dull or blunt - that's considered normal wear and tear - so it's best to follow all these steps when you can.